May 2, 2024

 “It sucks the joy out of caring for patients,” added Dr. Fruth.

-In the same way, Dr. Jessica Triche found common ground with Rep. Keith Kidwell (R-79) on student loan repayment and reforming the barriers that family physicians face from prior authorizations.
+Meanwhile, Dr. Jessica Triche found common ground with Rep. Keith Kidwell (R-79) on student loan repayment and reforming the barriers that family physicians face from prior authorizations.
 “We had a 30-minute meeting that went over time,” said Dr. Triche, “and he wanted to keep talking and asked for my card.
 It was a very productive meeting, and hopefully we’ll stay in touch.
 These meetings at White Coat Wednesday are always good for that.”

 “Our members are the best voice of Family Medicine,” said Greg.
 “Patients have to trust their personal physician, and it is important that our lawmakers also trust family physicians.
 White Coat Wednesday is the first step in building that trust.
 As a result of our visit, 40 more family physicians, residents, and medical students are one step closer to becoming trusted health care advisors for our legislators.”